tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Cons
 - Terraform must be rerun every 30 days to refresh credentials.
 - Long-lived credentials need rotation.
+- Cant run this all at once, the problem I found is that it takes up to an hour for the creds to work when rotated!

 ### Notes
 - If the platform team root is rotated, the tenant stops working.
 To fix this: